scomx/cvbasic-vscode-ext/cvbasic-lang/README.md

 ## Release Notes

+### 0.0.1
 First release
-### 0.0.1

-Added CHAR keyword, GitHub repo link and working screenshot link.
 ### 0.0.2
+Added missing CHAR keyword to syntax.
+Updated VSIX with GitHub repo link and working screenshot link.

+### 0.0.3
+Added missing TO keyword to syntax and a VSCode extension icon.

 ---